Click on a question to read the answer.

 Virginia Western Community College faculty and students must comply with the policies required by clinical facilities with which we have legal agreements.
 If a student refuses to comply with a clinical facility immunization and vaccination requirement, Virginia Western Community College will attempt, but cannot guarantee, to assign a student to an alternative clinical facility.
 A student will be placed in an alternative location only if it meets the educational objectives of Virginia Western Community College and program requirements for clinical placement.
 Faculty also must be available to appropriately supervise students at the clinical facility.
 Refusal to comply with a clinical facility immunization and vaccination requirement by a student in our health programs may impede your progress in the program or your ability to remain in the program.

-Pam Woody is one of the academic file processors for Health Professions.
-An advising form will be sent to you using the Dynamic Form platform where the application for the program was completed.
+Pam Woody and/or Jasmine Terry are the academic file processors for Health Professions.
+An advising two-page letter will be sent to you using the email associated with your SIS account.
 This letter will give you important details about your prerequisites, career support classes, transfer of credit, etc. Please note that if you do not receive the two page Advising Letter, there could be missing documents in your academic file and you may not be considered for admission to the fall program.
 If you need to verify receipt of your submitted materials, and it has been five weeks since the submission, you may contact Ms. Brown at ybrown@virginiawestern.edu to verify receipt of all academic transcripts on your behalf.
 This is another reason that we encourage early application so you have time to submit all necessary academic transcripts and the two letters of recommendation.
 In addition, there are other advisors for Health Professions, Ms. Rhonda Perdue (rperdue@virginiawestern.edu) and a team of advisors that can be reached at healthprofessions@virginiawestern.edu can assist with career planning and course advising as well.

 Specific questions about the Northern Virginia joint venture program classroom, clinical sites, and schedule should be directed to the Director (Mrs. Conner), whom you may reach at 540-857-6104 or mconner@virginiawestern.edu, or to the Site Coordinator at Northern Virginia Community College, Ms Cropper at kcropper@nvcc.edu.
 Questions about the application process for NVCC should be directed to VWCC Advisors (healthprofessions@virginiawestern.edu).